Hornbill-Docs/hdoc-guide/hdoc-guide/hdocbook/using-links.md

 ### Hash Anchor Links

-Hash anchor links in are a feature of HTML that allows users to jump to specific sections within a webpage.
+Hash anchor links are a feature of HTML that allows users to jump to specific sections within a webpage.
 By using a hash symbol (#) followed by a content identifier, known as the anchor's name, these links create a direct path to a designated point on the target webpage.

 This can be particularly useful for enabling quick navigation to relevant content on a page, without having to scroll through the entire page to find it.
 When a user clicks on a hash anchor link, the browser locates the element with the corresponding ID attribute and brings it into view.